Eleanor Roosevelt, former First Lady once said:

 If your inner circle is comprised of people who listen, pay attention to and act on the Word. . .then you have a group with which to share your ideas.

-Let me share a basic medical fact. . .everybody has a brain. . .whether or not you’re accustomed to using it is another matter.
-It’s one choice away.
+Let me share a basic medical fact. . .everybody has a brain. . .whether or not you choose to use that brain is another matter. . .but you have one.

 Every born-again believer has the mind of Christ.